Murder in the First (film): Plot

-As a 17-year-old orphan, Henri Young went into a grocery story where he was denied work.
-This leads him to steal $5.00 from a grocery store to feed himself and his little sister Rosetta (Amanda Borden), both of whom are destitute.
+As a 17-year-old orphan, Henri Young went into a grocery store where he was denied work.
+This leads him to steal $5.00 from a grocery store to feed himself and his little sister Rosetta, both of whom are destitute.
 He is apprehended by the shopkeeper and arrested by the police while Rosetta is sent to an orphanage.
 Because that grocery store also housed a U.S. Post Office, his crime is upgraded to a federal offense.
 Young never sees Rosetta again and is sentenced to Leavenworth Penitentiary, Kansas.

-Years later, Henri (Kevin Bacon) was transferred to Alcatraz.
+Years later, Henri was transferred to Alcatraz.
 He gets oppressed by associate prison warden Milton Glenn.
-Henri participates in an escape attempt with two other prisoners Rufus McCain (David Michael Sterling) and Arthur Barker (Michael Melvin).
+Henri participates in an escape attempt with two other prisoners Rufus McCain and Arthur Barker.

 The escape plan fails due to the betrayal of McCain.
-Barker is killed by the guards and Glenn punishes Young by having him sent to "the hole", which is in Alcatraz's dungeons as he and Warden James Humson do a press conference proving that Alcatrax is inescapable.
+Barker is killed by the guards and Glenn punishes Young by having him sent to "the hole", which is in Alcatraz's dungeons as he and Warden James Humson do a press conference proving that Alcatraz is inescapable.
 Glenn also had Henri tortured where he was struck in the back with a club, thrown down the stairs at one point, striking his face with a blackjack, and left naked in the hole at one point.
 Glenn even used a straight razor on his ankle to induce a hobble on Henri.
 Except for 30 minutes on Christmas Day in 1940, he is left in there for three years.
 The solitary confinement causes Young to lose his sanity.

 On release back to the general population, he experiences a psychotic episode in the prison cafeteria and attacks McCain, stabbing him to death with a spoon in full view of the prison staff and the other convicts.

-Young is put on trial in San Francisco for first degree murder in what district attorney William McNeil (William H. Macy) and the public-defender's office run by Mr. Henkin (Stephen Tobolowsky) believe is an open-and-shut case.
-Public defender James Stamphill (Christian Slater), a recent graduate of Harvard Law School, is given the case.
-After discovering the facts of Young's case, Stamphill attempts to put Alcatraz on trial by alleging that its harsh conditions drove him insane with his motives causing the dismay of Mr. Henkin, Stamphill's co-worker Mary McCasslin (Embeth Davidtz) and Stamphill's brother Byron (Brad Dourif).
+Young is put on trial in San Francisco for first degree murder in what district attorney William McNeil and the public defender's office run by Mr. Henkin believe is an open-and-shut case.
+Public defender James Stamphill, a recent graduate of Harvard Law School, is given the case and bluntly told that Young is going to be sentenced to death and that he was assigned because a competent attorney would be wasted on such a lost cause.
+After discovering the facts of Young's case, Stamphill attempts to put Alcatraz on trial by alleging that its harsh conditions drove him insane with his motives causing the dismay of Mr. Henkin, Stamphill's co-worker Mary McCasslin, and Stamphill's brother Byron.
+They demand he go along with railroading Young but he ignores them.
 During one of his visits, Stamphill brought pleasure to Young by bringing in a prostitute named Blanche.